We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Because oxybenzone is a known endocrine-disrupting chemical, the concern for use in pregnancy is that it could disrupt hormones and cause permanent damage to mother and baby.
+Because oxybenzone is a known endocrine-disrupting chemical, the concern for use in pregnancy is that it could disrupt hormones and cause permanent damage to both you and your baby.

-Here are a few alternatives to safely conquer pregnancy’s most common (and frustrating) skin woes.
+Here are a few alternatives to safely manage pregnancy’s most common (and frustrating) skin woes.